As of 2 April 2019

 So far, neither the Company has yet published the curriculum vitaes of the Supervisory Board members on the Company’s website, nor the Company`s Declaration of Compliance has informed about a competence profile for the Supervisory Board and about what the Supervisory Board regards as the appropriate number of independent Supervisory Board members and the names of these members either.

 The compensation of Supervisory Board members has not been individually disclosed as the structure of the compensation is stipulated in the Articles of Association.
 Compensation in part is driven by time and effort invested.
-Membership in committees is compensated vie extra time and effort invested.
+Membership in committees is compensated with fixed amounts.

-The Group financial statements have not been made publicly accessible within 90 days after the end of the fiscal year, and at current there is no guarantee either that the interim reports can be published within 45 days after the end of each reporting period.
-However, the Company intends to comply with the periods mentioned from the publication of the Annual Report 2018.
+The Group financial statements have not been made publicly accessible within 90 days after the end of the fiscal year However, the Company intends to comply with the period mentioned from the publication of the Annual Report 2019.

 For the Executive Board: For the Supervisory Board: